JReaper74/SOHO-Network/README.md

 ## Objective

 To design and implement a Small Office Home Office (SOHO) network for XYZ company's new branch in Bonalbo, we'll follow the requirements and implement the specified technologies.
-The detailed plan for the network setup can be found in :
+Project Details can be found in the files.

+Design a SOHO network for XYZ company's new branch with:
+- 3 department VLANs
+- Wireless connectivity
+- Automatic IP addressing
+- Inter-department communication
+- Cisco router and switch infrastructure

 ### Skills Learned
 - Creating a Simple Network using a Router and Access Layer Switch.